Jikrebello/GameLore/Lore/Human Races/The Orthodox Cultures/The Sancta Confoederatio/The Church/Fraternitas Argentarius.md

 - **Allegations of Corruption:** Faces accusations of engaging in secretive and possibly unethical practices, including manipulation of markets or exploitation of conflicts for financial gain.
 - **Power Struggles:** Potentially involved in power struggles within the empire, using wealth and financial leverage to influence political outcomes.

-I'm glad you like the development so far!
-Let's delve into the economic workings of the church and find a more suitable term for your empire-like structure.

 ### Economics of the Church

 #### Sources of Income